-- ✓ Fire Prevention and Firefighting (FPFF) 2 days: A theory and practical based course ensures crew responding to fires understands fire dynamics, fire prevention systems available, and maintaining a state of readiness to respond to the various types of fire classes. - Personal Survival Techniques (PST) 2 days: A theory and simulated practical course.
-Crew members learn the principals of survival at sea, actions to be taken when called to survival craft, dangers to survivors, and equipment available. - ⊘ Crowd Management Training (CMT) 4 hours: Personnel responsible for attending to people aboard passenger ships are required to undergo supplementary safety instruction.
-The objective is to ensure that individuals can proficiently communicate, execute emergency protocols, and utilize emergency equipment.
+- Fire Prevention and Firefighting (FPFF) 2 days: A theory and practical based course ensures crew responding to fires understands fire dynamics, fire prevention systems available, and maintaining a state of readiness to respond to the various types of fire classes. - Personal Survival Techniques (PST) 2 days: A theory and simulated practical course.
+Crew members learn the principals of survival at sea, actions to be taken when called to survival craft, dangers to survivors, and equipment available.